nxy/PokemonGo-Bot-SimpleGUI/README.md

 - Click in menu My Pokemon
 - Click Transfer Duplicate Pokemon
 - Console write "Finished Transfering Pokemons." done transfering

-## The Advanced
-- Download Visual Studio 2015.
-- Clone this Repository.
-- Open the Pokemon PoGo-SimpleGUI.sln (VS Solution File)
-- On the Solution Explorer Menu right click "Pokemon.Go.RocketAPI.GUI" and select "Set as Startup Project"
-- Press F5
-- Enter your credentials, select your starting location from the map and start farming.
-- Check what could be improved, fork this repo and help everyone by improving this.

 # Soft Bans
 ## Rules of Thumb